Top 6 Best Tennis Servers of All Time

 Which tennis player has the best first serve?

-The best first serve percentage is held by three separate men’s tennis players.
 At 71%, the record for best first serve percentage is held jointly by Russian-American Alex Bogomolov Jr., Russian Dmitry Tursunov, and Polish Łukasz Kubot.
 Due to their mid-tier rankings on ATP’s official list, this record has called into question the importance and little variance often found between the first serve percentages of tennis’ top players.

 Which tennis player has the fastest serve?